Random rotor walks and i.i.d. sandpiles on Sierpinski graphs: Stabilization of i.i.d. sandpiles

 Let $(\sigma(x))_{x\in\SG}$ be an i.i.d.~sandpile on $\SG$.
 For $\SG=\cup_{n\in\mathbb{N}}\SG_n$, and each $n\in \mathbb{N}$, we take again $\SG_n=\SG_n^{+}\cup\SG_n^{-}$ as the level $n$-gasket with sink vertices $\{x_n,y_n,z_n,t_n\}$ (the four corners).
 Similar to \cite[Theorem 3.5]{fey-meester-redig-2009}, we give a necessary condition for an i.i.d.~sandpile on the gasket $\SG$ to stabilize.
 Our method explores the existence of cut points in the gasket, so in order for the excess mass to pass from one iteration $\SG_n$ to the next one $\SG_{n+1}$ of the gasket $\SG$, it has to pass through the cut points.
 Together with the Abelian property of the sandpile model, this enables to run the sandpile in waves.
 From now on, we assume that all our sandpiles have finite variance of the number of chips, $\sigma_0^2:=\mathsf{Var}[\sigma(o)]<\infty$.

 For the {\it toppling in infinite volume} on $\SG$, we use as the sequence of increasing subsets of $\SG$ the level-$n$ prefractals $\SG_n$, with $\SG=\cup_{n\in\N}\SG_n$, and for every $n\in \N$ we also use the partition of $\SG_n$ in the right triangle $\SG_n^{+}$ with three boundary vertices $\{o,x_n,y_n\}$ and the left triangle $\SG_n^{-}$ with three boundary vertices $\{o,z_n,t_n\}$.
-As sinks we use the outer boundary $\partial_o \SG_n^{+}$.
+As sinks we use the outer boundary $\partial_o \SG_n$.
 For an i.i.d.~sandpile $\sigma$ on $\SG$, in order to stabilize $\sigma$ on $\SG_n$, by the Abelian property of the model, we can stabilize it first on $\SG_n^{+}$, and investigate the mass that has to be emitted from the origin $o$ in the course of the stabilization.
 Then, in order to stabilize the sandpile on the left triangle $\SG_n^{-}$, the odometer at $o$ can only increase.
-So, bounding from below the odometer at $o$ during the stabilization of $\sigma$ on $\SG_n^{+}$ by a function that goes to $\infty$ with $n$, and showing that such an event occurs with positive probability, proves Theorem \ref{thm:iid-sandpile}.
+So, bounding from below the odometer at $o$ during the stabilization of $\sigma$ on $\SG_n^{+}$ by a function that goes to $\infty$ with $n$, and showing that such an event occurs with positive probability together with a Borel-Cantelli type argument proves Theorem \ref{thm:iid-sandpile}.
+First of all, for any $m,n\in\mathbb{N}$ such that $m<n-1$, the graph $\SG^+$ contains three isomorphic copies of $\SG_m^+$ on its three corners as in Figure \ref{fig:inner_hex}.
+Thus, the copy $\SG_m^+$ has $o$ as bottom left corner, $x_m$ as bottom right corner and $y_m$ as top corner.
+The $120^{\circ}$ counterclockwise rotation of the copy $\SG_m^+$ in $\SG_n$ has $x_n$ as bottom right corner, and we denote by $a_m$ and $b_m$ the top and bottom left corner of this copy respectively.
+Finally the $240^{\circ}$ counterclockwise rotation of the copy $\SG_m^+$ has $y_n$ as top corner and we denote by $c_m$ and $d_m$ the bottom left and bottom right corner respectively.
+Denote by $\SG_{m,n}$ the graph obtained by removing these three copies from $\SG^+$.
+If $m=n-1$, then $\SG_{n-1,n}$ is only a triangle, so it makes sense to assume that $m<n-1$.
+In this case, $\SG_{m,n}$ is a subgraph of $\SG_n^+$, and we denote by $V_{m,n}$ the vertex set of $\SG_{m,n}$.
+The six inner boundary vertices of $\SG_{m,n}$ by are given by $\{x_m,y_m,a_m,b_m,c_m,d_m\}$.